• Designing and Testing Implementation Strategies that Deliver Impact and Value

 • About Us

-The Adaptive Strategies for Prevention Implementation Research in School Environemnts (ASPIRE) Lab is dedicated to the study of improving the implementation of prevention and early intervention for substance use disorders in Michigan middle and high schools.
-Schools are an important part of universal prevention and early intervention, but often are under resourced and stretched thin.
-The ASPIRE Lab studies strategies to improve the implementation of comprehensive health education in schools, including financial stragegies.
+The Adaptive Strategies for Prevention Implementation Research in School Environemnts (ASPIRE) Lab is dedicated to the study of improving the implementation of prevention and early intervention for substance use disorders among adolescents.
+Schools are an important part of prevention and early intervention, but often do not have the needed capacity to deliver these interventions.
+The ASPIRE Lab studies strategies to improve the implementation of health interventions in schools, including financial stragegies.

 • Implementing Evidence-Based Prevention Effectively